Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 \section{Thawed Gaussian wavepacket dynamics}

-The reader may well ask whether there are any interesting effective quadratic Hamiltonians, for which the preceding general analysis would be useful.
-Indeed, there are many; five of such Hamiltonians are hidden behind the \emph{variational Gaussian approximation} ,\cite{Heller:1976,Coalson_Karplus:1990} Heller's original \emph{thawed Gaussian approximation},\cite{Heller:1975} \emph{single-Hessian thawed Gaussian approximation},\cite{Begusic_Vanicek:2019} \emph{local cubic variational TGWD}\ (variational Gaussian approximation combined with the local cubic approximation for the potential, known also as \emph{extended semiclassical dynamics}\cite{Pattanayak_Schieve:1994a} or \emph{symplectic semiclassical wavepacket dynamics}\cite{Ohsawa:2015,Ohsawa:2015a}), and---of course---the \emph{global harmonic approximation}, of which the last one leads to a linear TDSE, while the first four give rise to genuine nonlinear TDSEs.
-Below, we also propose a \emph{single quartic variational TGWD}, which improves the accuracy of the local cubic variational TGWD without increasing its cost and without sacrificing its geometric properties.
+The reader may ask whether there exist any interesting effective quadratic Hamiltonians, for which the preceding general analysis is useful.
+Indeed, there are many; five of such Hamiltonians are hidden behind the \emph{variational Gaussian approximation} ,\cite{Heller:1976,Coalson_Karplus:1990} Heller's original \emph{thawed Gaussian approximation},\cite{Heller:1975} \emph{single-Hessian thawed Gaussian approximation},\cite{Begusic_Vanicek:2019} \emph{local cubic variational TGWD}\ (also known as the \emph{extended semiclassical dynamics}\cite{Pattanayak_Schieve:1994a} or \emph{symplectic semiclassical wavepacket dynamics}\cite{Ohsawa:2015,Ohsawa:2015a}), and---of course---the \emph{global harmonic approximation}, of which the last one leads to a linear TDSE, while the first four give rise to genuine nonlinear TDSEs.
+Below, we also propose a \emph{single-quartic variational TGWD}, which improves the accuracy of the local cubic variational TGWD without increasing its cost and without sacrificing its geometric properties.

 We now list the expansion coefficients $V_{0}$, $V_{1}$, $V_{2}$ of the effective potential (\ref{eq:V_eff}) for each of these approximations.
-The equations of motion for parameters $q_{t}$, $p_{t}$, $A_{t}$, and $\gamma_{t}$ are, in each case, obtained simply by substituting specific expressions for $V_{0}$, $V_{1}$, $V_{2}$ into the general equations of motion (\ref{eq:q_dot} )-(\ref{eq:gamma_dot}).
+Equations of motion for parameters $q_{t}$, $p_{t}$, $A_{t}$, and $\gamma_{t}$ are, in each case, obtained by substituting specific expressions for $V_{0}$, $V_{1}$, $V_{2}$ into the general Eqs.~(\ref{eq:q_dot})-(\ref{eq:gamma_dot}).